jubairt/flask-docker-basics/README.md

 ## 🚀 Project Overview

 This project runs a simple "Hello World" Flask app inside a Docker container.
-It includes basic use of `pandas` and `numpy` to simulate real-world dependencies.
+It's a minimal example focused on learning Docker with Python web applications, using only Flask as a dependency.

 ---